OpenMoonRay/openmoonray-docs/README.md

   > One-dimensional and two-dimensional samples are stored in contiguous arrays (`std::vector`).

-* Capitalize file extensions.
+* Capitalize file extensions and keyboard keys.

-  > Amorphous Volume is a volume shader specifically handling VDB files.
+  > * Amorphous Volume is a volume shader specifically handling VDB files.
+  > * Press the ENTER key.